Maryland redistricting at center of special session as GOP fires accusations of partisan gerrymandering

 Lawmakers also would take up two immigration reform measures that would shut down the state’s privately-run centers that hold detainees for federal immigration officials and would ban the Motor Vehicle Administration from sharing personal information, including facial recognition data, with immigration officials.

-“These bills are going to change the lives of immigrants … Their lives are at risk,” said Jossie Flor Sapunar, a spokeswoman for CASA, a grass roots immigrant advocacy group.
+“These bills are going to change the lives of immigrants … Their lives are at risk,” said Jossie Flor Sapunar, a spokeswoman for CASA, a grass-roots immigrant advocacy group.
 “We can’t miss this moment.”

 Hogan vetoed about 20 bills during the regular session earlier this year, including measures on collective bargaining, greater investment in mass transit and legislative oversight of emergency procurement, that could be taken up.
 Lawmakers are also expected to select Del.
-Derek Davis (D-Prince George’s), the chairman of the House Economic Matters Committee, as treasurer.
+Dereck E. Davis (D-Prince George’s), the chairman of the House Economic Matters Committee, as treasurer.
 Davis was recently recommended by a legislative panel to be considered for the position.

-Hogan is also calling on lawmakers to consider a package of emergency bills he recently proposed to contain the surging violence in Baltimore City.
-They call for stricter penalties for illegal gun possession and straw purchases, the buying of guns on behalf of people barred from owning them and a requirement that the sentences handed out by judges for violent offenders are tracked and published.
+Hogan also is calling on lawmakers to consider a package of emergency bills he recently proposed to contain the surging violence in Baltimore City.
+The bills call for stricter penalties for illegal gun possession and straw purchases — the buying of guns on behalf of people barred from owning them and a requirement that the sentences handed out by judges for violent offenders are tracked and published.

 Hogan said Senate President Bill Ferguson (D-Baltimore City) expressed concern about the surging crime but also conveyed reservations about taking the bills up during the special session.

-“I’m sure they are going to be working on trying to override some common sense vetoes that most people in Maryland agree with me on,” said Hogan during a news conference last week on covid-19, without elaborating on where his mandate came from.
+“I’m sure they are going to be working on trying to override some common sense vetoes that most people in Maryland agree with me on,” said Hogan, during a news conference last week on the coronavirus pandemic, without elaborating on where his mandate came from.
 “And I explained to him that they would be making a mistake if they go against the overwhelming will of the voters.
 I’m not sure if I convinced him on all of them.”